golemfactory/awesome-golem/README.md

     * **Compatibility: Beta 1**
 - [Golem Sudoku](https://github.com/Dodecane/golem-sudoku) - Game of Sudoku with size variants, powered by Golem.
     * **Compatibility: Alpha 3**
+- [HSOG-requester](https://github.com/ChrisHelmsC/hsog-requestor) - HearthStone On Golem helps the HearthStone community in the design and building of decks by running a large number of simulated games on the Golem Network.
+    * **Compatibility: Beta 1**
 - [Magic-doll](https://github.com/bakaoh/magic-doll) - Sumer is a DeFi application that people may delegate their Splinterland card to earn passive income.
 It's core is [Kyle](https://github.com/bakaoh/magic-doll/tree/master/kyle), a Golem application that do all the computation to pick the best team to play for each match.
     * **Compatibility: Alpha 3**